SPChain: Blockchain-based Medical Data Sharing and Privacy-preserving eHealth System: Preliminaries

-The blockchain is a data structure and serves as a distributed ledger in which multiple transactions are maintained by trustless nodes in a P2P network.
+The blockchain technology is a data structure and serves as a distributed ledger in which multiple transactions are maintained by trustless nodes in a P2P network.
 Information may include data records of different types, such as cryptocurrency transactions, smart contracts and account balances.

-Typically, each block contains a hash pointer that points to its previous block, a timestamp, and the transaction data.
-The block can be chained to the blockchain, only if the validity of its transaction data is verified by a majority of nodes.
-The blockchain technique can be generally classified into two types: private (consortium) blockchain and public blockchain.

-\textbf{RepuCoin.} Yu et al. \cite{yu2019repucoin} proposed a system named RepuCoin which is the first system to tolerate attacks compromising 51\% of the network's computing resources, even if such power stays maliciously seized for almost a whole year.
-RepuCoin can achieve a high throughput of 10000 transactions per second (TPS).

-The existing systems link computing power and voting rights to resist Sybil attacks and improve the throughput of the system.
-But these systems are still under some computing power-based attacks such as 51\% attacks, selfish mining attacks and so on.
-RepuCoin separates computing power and voting rights, and uses a notion of reputation to define a miner's power in terms of its work performed over the lifetime of a blockchain.
-Even if the attacker has 99\% of the computing power, it cannot attack the system successfully.

-RepuCoin adopts the block structure in bitcoin-NG \cite{eyal2016bitcoin} system which contains keyblocks and microblocks.
-The formats of a keyblock and a microblock are illustrated in Figure \ref{fig1}.
-RepuCoin proposes a weighted vote-based consensus to constitute the consensus group.
-In particular, each member of the consensus committee is given weight related to that member's reputation.
-In order to reach an agreement, RepuCoin needs both a sufficient number of votes and a collective weight of a majority.
+The most successful blockchain system is the Proof-of-Work (PoW) blockchain underlying Bitcoin, where miners solve crypto-puzzles via hash computation.
+However, the PoW blockchain is resource-consuming and vulnerable to bribery attacks or flash attacks which allow attackers quickly gain computational power to control the blockchain network.
+To mitigate these attacks, Yu et al \cite{yu2019repucoin} proposed a Proof-of-Reputation (PoR) blockchain, RepuCoin, which considers miners' integrated power rather than using instantaneous mining power to select members.
+The integrated power is calculated using the total amount of valid work contributed by miners to the system.
+We make use of notations in \cite{garay2015bitcoin} to describe the basics of a PoR blockchain.